 I’m a journalist and therefore a grammar nut, who notices things like that.

 That’s a giveaway it was written by a non-native English speaker or writer, most likely in one of the countries known for hacking or for fake news sites.

 email@example.com, do you think I’m stupid enough to respond to an email “Paypal account Limited by unusual Activity” with incorrect capitalization?

-[email protected], the words Ft.
-Lauderdale, Florida and United States in your scam email are always capitalized, but scammers like you either don’t know or don’t care.
+firstname.lastname@example.org, the words Ft.
+Lauderdale, Florida and United States are proper names and always capitalized, but scammers like you either don’t know or don’t care.

 patterncool.date, what makes you think do you think I would buy Xmas gift ideas” from you.

 email@example.com, do you think I would buy ID protection services from your website.

 healthywomen.com, are you really an ADT Premier Provider as you claim to be, or a fraud?
 No matter, if I want home security services, I’ll contact ADT directly.